thyn/ua-parser-formfactor/README.md

 # Changes

 2018.07.04 Fork UAParser to support .net standart 2.0.
 Update yaml files.
 Fix forked tests to support new yaml test files.
 Remove hell with System.Net.http.
 Remove custom wrappers for old UAParser library.
-Supports .Net 4.6.1+
+Supports .Net 4.6.1+, .net core

 2017.09.22 new release to support version 3.0.0 of UAParser , built only for 4.5 framework.